 This gene encodes a member of a subfamily of G-protein-coupled neuropeptide receptors.
 This protein is activated by the neuropeptides A-18-amide (NPAF) and F-8-amide (NPFF) and may function in pain modulation and regulation of the opioid system.
 Alternative splicing results in multiple transcript variants. [provided by RefSeq, Jan 2009]

 GeneCards Summary for NPFFR2 Gene

 NPFFR2 (Neuropeptide FF Receptor 2) is a Protein Coding gene.
-Among its related pathways are Signaling by GPCR and Signaling by GPCR.
-GO annotations related to this gene include G-protein coupled receptor activity and opioid receptor binding.
+Among its related pathways are Signaling by GPCR and Interleukin receptor SHC signaling.
+GO annotations related to this gene include G-protein coupled receptor activity and neuropeptide receptor activity.
 An important paralog of this gene is NPFFR1.

 UniProtKB/Swiss-Prot for NPFFR2 Gene

 Receptor for NPAF (A-18-F-amide) and NPFF (F-8-F-amide) neuropeptides, also known as morphine-modulating peptides.
 Can also be activated by a variety of naturally occurring or synthetic FMRF-amide like ligands.
 This receptor mediates its action by association with G proteins that activate a phosphatidylinositol-calcium second messenger system